gediz/mpv-wiki/List-of-MPlayer-LGPL-relicensing-agreements.md

 - al
 - al3x, alex
 - albeu
-- anders (Only commits 4943e9c52c2e200 and 242aa6ebd4061b1.
-Does *not* include any other changes, in particular `libaf` (the audio filter chain).
+- anders (Only commits https://github.com/mpv-player/mpv/commit/4943e9c52c2e200 and https://github.com/mpv-player/mpv/commit/242aa6ebd4061b1.
+Does **not** include any other changes, in particular `libaf` (the audio filter chain).
 The latter will be replaced by libavfilter)
 - arpi
 - astrange
 - atlka